tingerrr/subpar/src/lib.typ

 ///   the super and sub figure numbering respectively.
 /// - supplement (content, function, auto, none): The supplement used for this
 ///   super figure _and_ the sub figures when referenced.
+/// - propagate-supplement (bool): Whether the super figure's supplement should
+///   propagate down to its sub figures.
 /// - caption (content): The caption of this super figure.
 /// - placement (alignement, auto, none): The float placement of this super
 ///   figure.